ArnabUshna24/CV-optimization/README.md

 ## Self-positioning
 Throughout my academic journey upto graduation (2005-2024), I was active in multiple areas, like research, co-curricular and extra-curricular activities, and voluntary works.
 So, I was not worried about the contents to put in my CVs, rather I was concerned about how to present those contents or sections on the basis of job description and requirements.

-I have been a 'generalist' individual till date since my childhood, so I always had a knack to explore every possible thing which used to catch my attention.
+I have been a 'generalist' individual since my childhood, so I always had a knack to explore every possible thing which used to catch my attention.
 That's why, I applied to various positions or job roles after my graduation to see how things end up and to try to learn new insights from those experiences.
-Overall, it was a journey of self-growth and development, and I am glad that I was being persistent throughout!
+Overall, it was a journey of self-growth and development, and I am glad that I remained persistent throughout!